Perinthalmanna Assembly constituency: Members of Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented Perinthalmanna Niyamasabha Constituency during the period of various assemblies:
+The following list contains all members of Kerala Legislative Assembly who have represented Perinthalmanna Assembly constituency during the period of various assemblies:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2021
+2021

-There were 2,17,959 registered voters in the constituency for the 2021 Kerala Niyamasabha Election.
+There were 2,17,959 registered voters in the constituency for the 2021 Kerala Assembly election.

-Niyamasabha Election 2016
+2016

-There were 1,94,976 registered voters in Perinthalmanna Constituency for the 2016 Kerala Niyama Sabha Election.
+There were 1,94,976 registered voters in Perinthalmanna Assembly constituency for the 2016 Kerala Assembly election.

-Niyamasabha election 2011
+2011

-There were 1,65,042 registered voters in Perinthalmanna Constituency for the 2011 Kerala Niyama Sabha Election.
+There were 1,65,042 registered voters in Perinthalmanna Assembly constituency for the 2011 Kerala Assembly election.